Description of business

 Global Financing is a reportable segment that is measured as if it were a standalone entity.
 Accordingly, the information presented in this section is consistent with this separate company view.

-Global Financing comprises three lines of business:
+Global Financing is comprised of three lines of business:

 - Client financing provides lease and loan financing to end users and internal clients for terms generally between two and seven years.
 Internal financing is predominantly in support of Global Services’ long-term client service contracts.
 Global Financing also factors a selected portion of the company’s accounts receivable, primarily for cash management purposes.
 All internal financing arrangements are at arm’s-length rates and are based upon market conditions.

 - Commercial financing provides primarily short-term inventory and accounts receivable financing to dealers and remarketers of IT products.

 - Remarketing sells and leases used equipment to new or existing clients both externally and internally.
 This equipment is primarily sourced from the conclusion of lease transactions.
 Externally-remarketed equipment revenue represents sales or leases to clients and resellers.
 Internally-remarketed equipment revenue primarily represents used equipment that is sold or leased internally to the Systems and Technology and Global Services segments.
 The Systems and Technology segment may also sell the equipment that it purchases from Global Financing to external clients.